This article may contain compensated links. See our full disclosure here

 London is a big town and I have not covered all districts.
 If you find yourself in need of a coffee and are nowhere near these recommended coffee places or are throwing caution to the wind, here are my final tips on finding that elusive great coffee.

 1 | Beware the solo employee!
 There is not a lot of love going into coffee that is dispensed by the same person trying to manage the orders.
 This happens a lot in London and the coffee is usually disappointing

 2 | When a regular size coffee is double the size of a large coffee everywhere else it is bound to be bad

 3 | Pricing – can make your eyes water – expect to pay around 50p extra for soy/almond/rice milk

 4 | When in doubt, ask for a flat white – the ratio of coffee to milk is much higher

 5 | An Americano is something like a long black

 If you are really desperate

-You could do worse than Pret (a Manger) who use organic beans and milk however you are at the mercy of the barista skills in each store.
+You could do worse than Pret (a Manger) – found on every corner – who use organic beans and milk.
+However, you are at the mercy of the barista skills in each store.
 I default to a flat white because otherwise they use a little too much milk for my taste.

 My husband (of Italian background and therefore quite fussy on this matter) swears Marks and Spencer do a great takeaway latte